code-zm/nymCHAT/README.md

 Contains utility functions for cryptographic operations such as key generation, signing, and verifying messages.

 ### dbUtils.py
-Handles interactions with the SQLite database, including user registration and group management.
+Handles interactions with the SQLite database, including user registration and queries.

 ### logConfig.py
 Configures logging for the server, logging errors, info, and debug messages.